+The top answer to the where to take your dog question is usually the coast.
 Most dogs love a swim or at least a paddle, and it’s a great way for them to get rid of excess energy.
 There are hundreds of places your pup can practice his doggy paddle.

 From rivers to beaches, lakes and even a canine-friendly swimming pool like the Sherwood Canine Fun Fitness and Hydrotherapy Centre in Nottinghamshire.

 Dog Owners can book appointments in 30 minute or 1-hour slots, and they even provide life jackets for less confident dogs.